Horses in World War I: Logistical support

 Horses were used extensively for military trains.
 They were used to pull ambulances, carry supplies and ordnance.
 At the beginning of the war, the German army depended upon horses to pull its field kitchens, as well as the ammunition wagons for artillery brigades.
-The Royal Corps of Signals used horses to pull cable wagons, and the promptness of messengers and dispatch riders depended on their mounts.
+The Royal Engineers' Signal Service used horses to pull cable wagons, and the promptness of messengers and dispatch riders depended on their mounts.
 Horses often drew artillery and steady animals were crucial to artillery effectiveness.
 The deep mud common in some parts of the front, caused by damaged drainage systems flooding nearby areas, made horses and mules vital, as they were the only means of getting supplies to the front and guns moved from place to place.
 After the April 1917 Battle of Vimy Ridge, one Canadian soldier recalled, "the horses were up to their bellies in mud.
 We'd put them on a picket line between the wagon wheels at night and they'd be sunk in over their fetlocks the next day.
 We had to shoot quite a number."

 Thousands of horses were employed to pull field guns; six to twelve horses were required to pull each gun.
 During the Battle of Cambrai, horses were used to recover guns captured by the British from no man's land.
 In one instance, two teams of sixteen horses each had their hooves, tack and pulling chains wrapped to reduce noise.
 The teams and their handlers then successfully pulled out two guns and returned them to British lines, the horses jumping a trench in the process and waiting out an artillery barrage by German troops on the road they needed to take.

 Dummy horses were sometimes used to deceive the enemy into misreading the location of troops.
 They were effectively used by Allenby during his campaigns in the east, especially late in the war.
 Evidence exists that the Germans used horses in their experimentations with chemical and biological warfare.
 German agents in the US are suspected of infecting cattle and horses bound for France with glanders, a disease which can fatally spread to humans; similar tactics were used by the Germans against the Russians, causing breakdowns in their ability to move artillery on the Eastern Front.

-The value of horses was known to all.
 In 1917 at the Battle of Passchendaele, men at the front understood that "at this stage to lose a horse was worse than losing a man because after all, men were replaceable while horses weren't."